What are the responsibilities and job description for the Record Specialist position at Harris County Sheriff's Office?

 - Prepare warrant jackets for classification (sex offenders, aggravated charges, probation violation, bond forfeiture, indictment, etc.)

 - Process warrant switch-outs when a bond is surrendered and an indictment is received.
-Return bond surrendered to Clerk’s Office.
+Return bond surrendered to the Clerk’s Office.

 - Prepare C-87s reports when the warrant is no longer viable, such as bond reinstatement, cases dismissed, and bond transfers.